 How To Fill Out The Minnesota Articles of Organization

-Let’s go over how to fill out the LLC Articles of Organization in Minnesota.
+Let’s go over how to fill out the LLC Articles of Organization in Minnesota and create a domestic Limited Liability Company.
 To get started, visit the Minnesota Secretary of State’s website.

 Step 1: Pick a Name for the LLC